borge370/inet_4031_adduser_script/README.md

 # INET4031 Add Users Script and User List
 ## Program Description

 Automates the use of the "adduser" command to create multiple user accounts from one input file.
-The script reads user info line by line and fills in all the requirements (passwords, groups)
+The script reads user info line by line and fills in all the requirements automatically.

 ## Program User Operation